Pakita (Akita Great Pyrenees Mix): Info, Pictures, Care, Temperament & Traits

 The Pakita inherits intelligence from both its parents, which can help when training.
 However, it also inherits stubbornness and independent thinking from each, which can often be a hindrance.
 The Pakita isn’t impossible to train, but it can be challenging at times.

-These pups will want to assume the role of the alpha, so they will need someone firm and confident to train them.
+These pups will want to assume the role of the alpha, so they will need someone firm and confidence to train them.
 When training, keep in mind that positive reinforcement is always best, as are shorter training sessions.
 And the Pakita enjoys physical challenges, so work that in if you can.
 Plus, don’t forget to begin socialization early, so your pup can get used to people and other animals!

 If you’re having issues with training your Pakita, contact a professional trainer for aid.